BeelanMX/scrapCFEBot/scrapperFunctions/readme.md

 ** Returns **

-A bidimensional array without the headers of the table.
+A two-dimensional array without the headers of the table.

 ### saveFile